Welcome to the Hockey Speed Training guide. This is the complete formula you need to take your hockey speed to an elite

 I’ve been asked a couple times why I have my hockey athletes lift heavy weights within their offseason training periodization–sometimes going as heavy as sets of 1-2, or 2-4.

-As a hockey athlete, you can increase your functional muscle size two ways:
+As a hockey athlete, you can increase your functional muscle size in two ways:

 1. Myofibrillar hypertrophy, which is increasing the size of your actual muscle fibers.